EXCLUSIVE-Luxembourg banks told to freeze Ecuador assets amid Perenco dispute, documents show

 "Perenco remains hopeful that Ecuador's Government will finally honour its international obligations, demonstrate its commitment to the rule of law, and uphold its promises to foreign investors, by promptly satisfying the Award without further delay," the company said in its statement.

-(Reporting by Rowena Edwards and Karin Strohecker in London; Additional reporting by Alexandra Valencia in Quito; Editing by Elisa Martinuzzi, Daniel Wallis)
+(Reporting by Rowena Edwards and Karin Strohecker in London; Additional reporting by Alexandra Valencia in Quito; Editing by Elisa Martinuzzi, Daniel Wallis and Louise Heavens)

 ((Rowena.Edwards@thomsonreuters.com;))